 - in the case of applications involving institutes, units or centres with existing core funding, including those funded by UKRI and National Institute for Health and Care Research (NIHR) such as Biomedical Research Centres (BRCs), describe how the proposed work and resources requested builds on, but is distinct from, core funded programmes of research

-In this section, you must also provide supporting data (including a small selection of figures, tables and images where relevant) to demonstrate the current development stage of your project and proof-of-concept to support your application.
+In this section, you must also provide supporting data (including figures, tables and images where relevant) to demonstrate the current development stage of your project and proof-of-concept to support your application.
+Further details are provided in the Funding Service.

 Small molecule supplementary information